-The Enemy reunite for performance at frontman Tom Clarke's solo show
+The Enemy announce UK reunion tour for 2022

 — Joey (@JoeyCov1) October 30, 2021

-He went on to explain that there were QR codes around the venue that, if scanned, would take fans to a sales page for the gig that’s happening on October 28, 2022.
+He went on to explain that there were QR codes around the venue that, if scanned, would take fans to a sales page for the Coventry gig that’s happening on October 28, 2022.

 The Enemy later confirmed the news of the reunion show via their Twitter account: “Tonight Tom was joined on stage by Liam & Andy.
 The three announced that next year The Enemy will perform together at @hmvempire in Coventry.
 Tickets were made available to fans at the show and sold out immediately.”